s-abrown/Visualisation2022/Test/Readme.md

 Once this data was sorted and collected, it was compiled [in a csv file](RTJ4.csv) from which our visualisation could take shape.
 In order to make the reasoning behind this categorisation process as transparent and understandable as possible, we have also included a [bastardised csv repository](RTJ4_Repo.csv) which contains each track's line number number, content, category and subcategory.

 ## Graph presentation
 <!-- presentation of each visualisation -->

 We have created four graphs for the purposes of this project to allow viewers to contrast and compare the lyrical themes between El-P and Killer Mike, based on the number of instances a category or a subcategory is mentioned.

-### I. A bar graph to give a general overview of the broad lyrical themes for El-P and Killer Mike across the entire 'RTJ4' album
+### I. A bar graph to give a general overview of the broad lyrical themes for El-P and Killer Mike across the entire 'RTJ4' album.

 The first graph produced is a bar chart which shows how many times El-P and Killer Mike have mentioned each one of the eight main categories specified above throughout the entirety of 'RTJ4'.

 ![image](markdownImages/BarChart1.jpeg){height: 50px} <!-- Need to resize -->

-We have included buttons which enable the viewer to toggle between both speakers in order to compare results, as well as a tooltip to hover over each bar and get an exact reading for their value.
+We have included two buttons located at the top of the page to enable the viewer to toggle between both El-P and Killer Mike's data in order to compare results, as well as a tooltip to hover over each bar and get an exact reading for their value.

 ![image](markdownImages/buttons.png) ![image](markdownImages/barChart1ToolTip.png)

 ### II.
-A second bar graph to give a more in-depth overview of
+A second bar graph to give a more in-depth overview of the thematic subcategories across the entire 'RTJ4' album.

-The second graph offers a comprehensive breakdown of each of the main eight categories into their component subcategories.
-The abovementioned button will also enable the user to toggle between El-P's and Killer Mike's data.
-The subcategories of each main category (improve wording) are color coded for clarity's sake.
+The second graph offers a more comprehensive breakdown of each of the main eight categories into their component subcategories.
+The aforementioned buttons will also enable the user to toggle the chart's data between El-P's and Killer Mike.
+Eachs subcategory has been color-coded to correspond to their respective main category.
+The user can once more hover over each individual bar in order to get an exact reading of their value.

 ![image](markdownImages/BarChart2.jpeg)

-- Tooltip and buttons work for it too

 ### III.
-A pie graph to enable viewers to directly compare the share btw each speaker
+A pie graph to offer viewers a side-by-side comparison of El-P and Killer Mike's lyrical themes across the entire 'RTJ4' album.

-- Explanation (direct side by side comparison for the main categories, toggle via divs)
+- Explanation (direct side by side comparison for the main categories with results given on the right of the page toggle via divs)

 ![image](markdownImages/pieChart.png)

 ### IV.
-A heat map to give viewers a detailed overview of each speaker's lyrical themes across the album
+A heat map to give viewers a detailed overview of each speaker's lyrical themes by song.
 - Explanation:

 ![image](markdownImages/Heatmap.jpeg)